Josee9988/MinifyAll/README.md

 ---

 > ⚠️Remember that this extension does not guarantee a 100% effectiveness and may have some issue at some point.
-Use it at your own risk and always to backups of your code.⚠️
+Use it at your own risk and always do backups of your code.⚠️

 *Made with a lot of ❤️❤️ by **[@Josee9988](https://github.com/Josee9988)***